Blizarre/bootstrap/Readme.md

-This repo store a small script and a few configuration files for new aws instance / docker container / pc from scratch.
-Just copy / paste the command-line below in your terminal, and it will download python, vim, tmux and htop, as well as a few plugins to quickly detect errors on bash / python scripts.
+This repo store a small script and a few configuration files for new aws instance / docker container / pc.
+Just copy / paste the command-line below in your terminal, and it will download python, vim, tmux and htop, as well as a few plugins to quickly detect errors on bash/python scripts.

 It is designed and tested for an ubuntu-like system.